-- BAMS will plan for and deliver instruction based on math Common Core/Florida Standards in G2. order to increase student proficiency. - Berkley Accelerated Middle School will increase student participation in STEM initiatives and G3. programs in order to be College and Career Ready.
+- G1.
+BAMS will integrate ELA strategies across all core subjects in order to increase student achievement. - G2.
+BAMS will plan for and deliver rigorous instruction based on math Florida Standards in order to increase student proficiency. - G3.
+Berkley Accelerated Middle School will increase student participation in STEM initiatives and programs in order to be College and Career Ready.